LDSSA/heroku-model-deploy/README.md

 ### Import problems

-If you are using something like a custom transformer, and getting an import error having to do with your custom code when unpickling, you'll need to do the following:
+If you are using something like a custom transformer, and getting an import error having to do with your custom code when unpickling, you'll need to do the following.

 #### Put your custom code in a package

-Let's say that you have a custom transformer called `MyCustomTransformer` that is part of your pickled pipeline.
-In that case, you'll want to create a [python package](https://www.learnpython.org/en/Modules_and_Packages) from which you import in both your traning and deployment code.
+Let's say that you have a custom transformer, called `MyCustomTransformer`, that is part of your pickled pipeline.
+In that case, you'll want to create a [python package](https://www.learnpython.org/en/Modules_and_Packages) from which you import the custom transformer, in both your traning and deployment code.

 In our example, let's create the following package called `custom_transformers` by just creating a directory with the same name and putting two files inside of it so that it looks like this: